osrf-migration/vrx-wiki/tutorials/enabling GUI Task Overlay.md

 Note: This plugin uses the /vrx/debug ros topics to function.
 In competition, THESE WILL NOT BE AVAILABLE.

+Note: This feature is only available for Gazebo 8 and up.

 #Compiling from source:
 If you compiled vrx from source: